-We’re on the hunt for an experienced Senior Account Manager (or possibly Junior Account Director) to join their team.
+We’re searching for an experienced agency Senior Account Manager to join their team.

-Candidates for this role need to have at least 3 years’ client service experience from an agency environment.
-Exceptional attention to detail, sound financial acumen and a hands-on attitude to a busy workload are critical for this role.
+Candidates for this role must have at least 3 years’ client service experience from an agency environment.
+Exceptional project management, sound financial acumen and a hands-on attitude to a busy workload are critical for this role.
 You’ll be dependable, have the right attitude, and can help wrangle a range of business challenges to effectively deliver high quality work.
 You’ll have a strong work ethic, be a quick learner, and operate with integrity and honesty.

-If you’re the superstar I’m looking for, please apply here or send your CV to email@example.com with the reference P3836.
+If you’re the superstar I’m looking for, please apply here or send your CV to email@example.com reference P3902 Agency Senior Account Manager

 Use the ICG Media network of magazines, blogs, newsletters, video and content creation services to reach the new New Zealand.

 Interested in becoming a sponsor?

 Who's it for: NZTA by Clemenger BBDO

 Why we like it: This campaign is jarring.
 The woman in this spot is no actor, her name is Ashleigh and she lost her cousin to drug driving.
 Every (wo)man and their dog know the dangers of drunk driving in New Zealand, but driving while under the influence of drugs is often overlooked.
 The campaign is linked to Facebook and Instagram pages where people can share their own experiences on the issue – in a bid to make sure no more people die from drug driving in New Zealand.